Glidias/haxevx/README.md

 Deployment info:

-The current package is under haxevx.* namespace.
+The current package is under haxevx.vuex* namespace.
 Examples folder can be omitted for deployment.

 ______